Southern Illinois University Edwardsville: Main campus

 The Lovejoy Library is named after Elijah Parish Lovejoy and sits on the north side of the Stratton Quadrangle.
 It opened in 1965 and now holds over 800,000 volumes of almost 600,000 titles in book form plus over 1.67 million titles on microfilm across its four floors.
 Three of the university's major academic buildings lie to the east of Lovejoy Library and northeast of the quadrangle.
 Peck Hall is named after John Mason Peck and opened in 1965.
 It houses the College of Arts & Sciences and the Departments of Anthropology, History, Sociology, Social Work, English, Foreign Languages, Political Science, and Philosophy.
 Alumni Hall opened in 1976 and was originally known as Classroom Building III.
 It houses classrooms and the offices of the School of Nursing and of the departments of Speech Communication, Art Education, Art Therapy, Geography, and Public Administration and Policy Analysis.
 Founders Hall was originally known as Classroom Building II and opened the same year as Alumni Hall.
 Founders contains various classroom spaces and is home to the schools of Business and Education and the Army ROTC program.

 The Science Building Complex is located to the west of Lovejoy Library.
 The Science Lab Building East (originally the Science Building) opened in 1966.
 Construction of the new Science Lab Building West began in late 2009, as part of a $72 million project to build it and completely renovate the existing building.
-The new building opened for use in the Fall of 2013, and the gutting and renovation of the old building is underway with completion originally scheduled for the Fall of 2016.
+The new building opened for use in the Fall of 2013, with the renovation of the old building originally slated for completion in the Fall of 2016.
 Renovation work on Science Building East was halted in 2015 due to the Illinois budget crisis, but SIUE "forward funded" the work on the two large lecture halls, which were already back in use when work resumed.
-Science Lab Building West was rededicated in September 2018, the completion late but well under budget.
+Science Lab Building East was rededicated in September 2018, the completion late but well under budget.

 Dunham Hall opened in 1966 and underwent an expansion in 1995.
 The building is named after Katherine Dunham and houses the Departments of Music, Mass Communications, Theater and Dance, and the Information Technology Services.
 In addition to departmental offices, the building houses music studios, theater studios and workshops, the student television studio, a multimedia computer lab, video editing lab, photojournalism dark room, and WSIE-FM and web-radio radio stations.
 There is also a theater seating approximately 400, with a proscenium stage, orchestra pit, theatrical lighting, and special effect trap doors.
 The building is located south of the Science building and directly west of the quadrangle.